Some Call It Loving

-Some Call It Loving, also known as Sleeping Beauty is a 1973 romantic mystery erotic drama film written, produced, and directed by James B. Harris and starring Zalman King, Carol White, Tisa Farrow, and Richard Pryor.
+Some Call It Loving, also known as Sleeping Beauty, is a 1973 romantic mystery erotic drama film written, produced and directed by James B. Harris and starring Zalman King, Carol White, Tisa Farrow and Richard Pryor.
 It is based on a short story by John Collier.

 Plot

-The film opens on a mansion balcony overlooking the sea.
-A young man, Robert Troy (Zalman King), approaches a woman, Scarlett (Carol White), who is wearing a funeral veil.
-They discuss the young man that they are mourning.
+On a mansion balcony overlooking the sea, a young man, Robert Troy, approaches a woman, Scarlett, who is wearing a funeral veil.
+They discuss the young man who they are mourning.
 Troy asks Scarlett if she loved him, and she answers that she did.

 Troy visits a carnival where he pays $1 to enter a "Sleeping Beauty" attraction.
-Inside the tent, a carny is dressed up as a doctor (Logan Ramsey), alongside two women dressed as nurses.
-The doctor makes a show of examining the Sleeping Beauty (Tisa Farrow) to demonstrate that she is healthy.
-He then announces that "red-blooded men" can pay another $1 to kiss the Sleeping Beauty and try to wake her.
+Inside the tent, a carny is dressed up as a doctor, alongside two women dressed as nurses.
+The doctor makes a show of examining the Sleeping Beauty to demonstrate that she is healthy.
+He announces that "red-blooded men" can pay another $1 to kiss the Sleeping Beauty to try to wake her.